jessicarush/react-notes/create_react_app.md

 ## Renaming root folder

 If you want to rename the app root folder (i.e. `myapp` from `npx create-react-app my-app`), rather than renaming the folder in your os gui, use the command line `mv my-app new_name`.

+You can also manually rename the folder, then update then manually update the name in `package.json`, `package-lock.json`.

 ## React version